davisjustinw/cooktree/dev_log.md

 * refresh on connections gets stuck on loading after invite

 * root flashes login before redirect
-* can I stop wierd flash on redirect on not logged in
+* can I stop weird flash on redirect on not logged in
 * can I submit connection and return to connections without getConnections round trip X nav components in people Component?
 X re-write Login to functional component with useState